-- Risk management as part of Safety Management Systems (SMS) will be integral in all aviation missions and programs. - Aviation personnel are empowered and expected to manage the risks of aviation operations and make reasonable and prudent decisions to accomplish the mission. - Aviation personnel must take every opportunity to plan missions thoroughly, and respect aircraft and the environment in which they operate. - Individuals will be held accountable for their decisions, which should be based on policy, principles, risk management, training, experience and the given situation. - The Bureau is committed to ensuring our workplaces are free of recognized hazards.
+- Risk management as part of Safety Management Systems (SMS) will be integral in all aviation missions and programs. - Aviation personnel are empowered and expected to manage the risks of aviation operations and make reasonable and prudent decisions to accomplish the mission. - Aviation personnel must take every opportunity to plan missions thoroughly, in respect to the aircraft and environment in which they operate. - Individuals will be held accountable for their decisions, which should be based on policy, principles, risk management, training, experience and the given situation. - The Bureau is committed to ensuring our workplaces are free of recognized hazards.
 Prior to conducting any mission, all risks will be mitigated to the lowest acceptable level possible.

-Professionalism: BLM personnel performing aviation functions must be service oriented and meet all qualification requirements of the departmental and bureau manuals, handbooks, and guides.
+Professionalism: BLM personnel performing aviation functions must be service oriented and meet all qualification requirements of the Departmental and Bureau manuals, handbooks, and guides.